raquelxmoss/Bandit/README.md

 This one was a doozy!
 There's a good writeup [here](https://kongwenbin.wordpress.com/2016/08/26/overthewire-bandit-level-12-to-level-13/)

+A key takeaway: `file myfile` will let you know what sort of compressed file it originally was (e.g. gzip, b2z, tar)

 ## Level 13

 The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
 Note: localhost is a hostname that refers to the machine you are working on